Malbryn/MalFramework/mission_framework/core/ai_skills/README.md

 # AI Skills
 ## Description:
 _This module sets the AI skills globally at mission start.
-Its also adds an EH for setting the AI skills for newly spawned AI later in the mission._
+It also adds an EH for setting the AI skills for newly spawned AI later in the mission._

 _Note:_
 - _For more information about the AI sub-skills visit the [Wiki](https://community.bistudio.com/wiki/Arma_3:_AI_Skill#Sub-Skills)._